 City & Homes-of-the-Stars Tours

 Gray Line Nashville, 2416 Music Valley Dr. (tel.
-800/251-1864 or 615/883-5555; www.graylinenashville.com), offers more than half a dozen different tours ranging in length from 3 1/2 hours to a full day.
-On the popular 3 1/2-hour tour of the stars' homes, you'll ride past the current or former houses and mansions of such chart-toppers as Hank Williams, Dolly Parton, Trisha Yearwood, Martina McBride, and Alan Jackson.
-Other themed tours focus exclusively on historical sites, honky-tonks, and nightlife.
-Adult tour prices range from $40 for the "Homes of the Country Stars" bus tour to $90 for a dinner cruise on the General Jackson Showboat.
+800/251-1864 or 615/883-5555), offers more than a dozen tours ranging in length from 3 1/2 hours to a full day including themed tours focused exclusively on historical sites, honky-tonks, and nightlife.
+Adult tour prices range from $41 for the “Homes of the Country Stars” bus tour to $114 for a dinner cruise on the General Jackson Showboat.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.